Kena-Njonge/osync/README.md

 - Flags can appear in any order after the three required positional arguments.
 - `remote_host` should normally be an alias defined in your `~/.ssh/config` so authentication details stay out of the command line; a raw `user@hostname` string works too, but the alias keeps repeat runs tidy.

+Notes on ignores:
+- `--ignore DIR` accepts directory paths only.
+Anything under that directory stays out of rsync, the deletion passes, and git staging.
+- `.gitignore` affects git status as usual but does not stop osync from transferring files; ignored files continue to sync unless their parent directories are excluded with `--ignore`.

 ## Getting started

 1. Clone or copy this repository on the machine that hosts your target local directory.